Man City Premier League fixtures: Full 2020-21 match schedule | Goal.com

 City were scheduled to face Aston Villa in the opening gameweek, but that fixture has been postponed due to the club's Champions League exploits, which saw them play into the middle of August.

-Pep Guardiola's side were beaten to the title by Liverpool last season and they will be desperate to get as many points on the board as they possibly can in order to set the pace.
+Pep Guardiola's side were, of course, beaten to the title by Liverpool last season and they will be desperate to get as many points on the board as they possibly can in order to set the pace.

-After kicking things off against Wolves, City face into games against Leicester City on September 26 and Marcelo Bielsa's newly promoted Leeds United on October 3.
+After kicking things off against Wolves, City face games against Leicester City on September 26 and Marcelo Bielsa's newly-promoted Leeds United on October 3.

 They then welcome Arsenal to the Etihad on October 17, while their first meeting with reigning champions - and their nearest rivals - Liverpool is scheduled for November 7.